joegen/opalvoip-ptlib/ReadMe.txt

     line.
 Use ".\configure --help" to get information on options such as forcing a feature or library dependency.

+    The above will search the entire hard disk(s) for software packages to configure.
+This may take some time, so a useful feature is to set the environment variable:

+	PTLIB_CONFIGURE_OPTIONS = --no-search

+    which will only search some "standard" locations.
+Not ethat you could also include arguments to set the paths of packages that are not in standard locations.

     Note there are additional notes in the "Platform Specific Issues" on how to compile the various libraries in a manner suitable for use by PTLib under Windows.